In His Own Words: Charlton Heston

 See if you can guess where this is going.

-All of this comes to pass.
-Or nearly.
 Gus, with macular degeneration, hears that Bo has trouble with the curve, which is confirmed by Mickey, who sees his hands drift.
-Gus counsels against Bo, and even tells this to Johnny, his rival.
-For some reason, the Sox listen to the kid and pass on Bo; but the Braves’ GM, Vince (Robert Patrick), ignores both Gus and Pete Klein, and assumes Phillip Sanderson, the asshole sabermetrician who cuckolded George Clooney, knows what he’s talking about, and picks tubbo.
-The Sox, thinking they’ve been cuckolded, fire Johnny, which leads Johnny to think Gus and Mickey tricked him, which leads to scenes and recriminations and revelations, including the real reason Gus shunted off Mickey to relatives.
+So Gus counsels against Bo, and even tells this to Johnny, his rival, and the Sox pass on Bo; but the Braves’ GM, Vince (Robert Patrick), ignores both Gus and Pete Klein, assumes Shaggy the Sabermetrician is right, and picks tubbo.
+The Sox, thinking they’ve been cuckolded, fire Johnny, which leads Johnny to think Gus and Mickey tricked him, which leads to scenes and recriminations and revelations—including the real reason Gus shunted off Mickey to relatives.
 For some reason this doesn’t bring father and daughter closer together.
 But it allows Mickey the moment to hear, and then see, and then catch, Rigo, the nice, flamethrowing Hispanic kid; and it’s Mickey who brings him to Turner Field to face Bo, who is hitting batting-practice pitches into the stands for the local press.
 It take Rigo all of five pitches (two fastballs, three curves) to dismantle the Braves’ No. 1 pick.
 In the process, Rigo is compared to 1) Sandy Koufax, 2) Steve Carlton and 3) Randy Johnson, and Mickey, who, yes, got the old scroogie from the warden at Shawshank, becomes Rigo’s agent.
 Johnny returns, he and Mickey kiss, and we get our happy, Hollywood ending.

 It’s a long, slow trek to the obvious.
-It’s painful to watch.
+It’s painful.

 It's also ironic, since it unintentionally disproves its point about scouts.
 “Scouts, good scouts, are the heart of the game,” Gus says.
 “Anyone who uses a computer doesn’t know a damn thing about the game,” Gus says.

-Yet haven’t these guys been to this town in North Carolina before to scout kids?
-They’re creatures of habit, too.
+Yet these scouts are creatures of habit.
 They sit in their same seats, go the same dive bars, and, one assumes, check into the same motels.
-Which means Gus, and maybe some of the other old-timey scouts, including Ed Lauter, Chelcie Ross and Raymond Anthony Thomas, have hung out before at The Grey Squirrel Motel.
+Which means Gus, and maybe some of the other old-timey scouts, have hung out before at The Grey Squirrel Motel.
 And they never noticed the hulking lefthander, close cousin to Sandy Koufax, playing catch with his little brother?

 The Third Quote from Jill Lepore's ‘The Lie Factory: How politics became a business’

-“The scuttling of his health insurance plan was a confirmation for [Gov. Earl] Warren of the nature of the political process, in which advocates of programs based on humanity and common sense were pitted against selfish, vindictive special interests.”
+“The scuttling of [CA Gov. Earl Warren‘s] health insurance plan was a confirmation for Warren of the nature of the political process, in which advocates of programs based on humanity and common sense were pitted against selfish, vindictive special interests.”

 “In 1942, the problem with Earl Warren was that he was grim.
 Baxter said that, to get women to vote for him, he and his wife had to agree to have a picture of their family taken, and publicized.
 Warren’s wife, Nina, objected.
 ‘She didn’t want to exploit her family,’ Baxter said.
 ‘But we knew that he had to get that family.’
 They took a picture—Earl, Nina, and their six children.
 They look like the Von Trapp Family Singers.
 Campaigns, Inc., distributed three million copies.”